spencerdodd/spencerdodd.github.io/_posts/notes-tips-tricks/2018-01-29-cuttlefish.markdown

 ### Wrapup

 It's a pretty straightforward tool, and fairly extensible (for me...the source might be a pain for someone else to expand on).
 I wrote it for personal use, but if people want to use it I can work on restructuring it for adding new scan modules and services.
-I should restructure it to be a bit more conforming to the `golang` recommended project format.
+I should restructure it to be a bit more conforming to the `golang` recommended project structure.
 But for now, it does everything I need.
+You can find the tool on my [github](https://github.com/spencerdodd/cuttlefish).
+If you have any comments or suggestions, feel free to open up an issue and let me know what you think!

-Cheers!
+cheers

 -coastal